akerl/basiccache/README.md

   0.000000   0.000000   0.000000 (  0.000005)
 ```

-To clear the cache, call .clear:
+To clear the cache, call .clear!:

 ```
 my_cache = Basic_Cache.new

 # do stuff

-my_cache.clear
+my_cache.clear!
 ```

+The .clear! method can be passed a key name to clear just a specific key, as well.

 ## Installation